- “Bringing The Past, Into the Future”

 Amygdaloidal Basalt is a variety of basalt from the Isle of Skye, specimens are supplied in a polythene bag in lots of 1 kg with a label.

-Igneous Basalt of Tertiary age from Scotland.
+Igneous Basalt of Tertiary age from Northern Ireland.
 Specimens are typical black in colour and has a fine grained texture.
 Specimens are supplied in polythene bags in lots of 1 kg and are come with an information label.

 5 in stock